 - the intellectual property rights of all those involved in the research, including both research staff and research subjects

 - confidentiality of information provided by research subjects, and anonymity of respondents

 - transparency to both staff and subjects as to the purpose, methods, and possible uses of the research, and any risks involved

 - conflict of interest (potential, perceived of actual)

 - legal restrictions upon access to or the use of research resources and data

 - arrangements for the publication of research results, including issues of co-authorship;independence and impartiality of judgement; authentication of findings; and acknowledgement

 Researchers who are dissatisfied with the decision made by the College Ethics Committee should in the first instance discuss the matter with the College Ethics Officer.
-If discussion is unable to resolve the issue satisfactorily, an appeal from the College Ethics Committee may be made to the College.
+If discussion is unable to resolve the issue satisfactorily, an appeal from the College Ethics Committee may be made to College research Integrity.

 Contact the College Ethics Officer: email@example.com